-4. A component is potentially adoptable as a sewer (or lateral drain) if all of the following apply:
+4. A component is potentially adoptable as a sewer (or lateral drain) if all of the following apply (please note that this is a non-exhaustive list and not all structures that meet the following criteria will be adoptable):

 - a) it is constructed for the drainage of buildings and yards appurtenant to buildings; - b) it has a channel (a depression between banks or ridges with a definite boundary); - c) it conveys and returns flows to a sewer or to a surface water body or to groundwater; and - d) it has an effective point of discharge, which must have lawful authority to discharge into a watercourse or other water body or onto or into land.
-As with conventional piped systems, this right to discharge must be secured by the developer and transferred to the water company on adoption.
+As with conventional piped systems, this right to discharge must be secured by the developer and transferred to the sewerage company on adoption.